 Ms. Jenkins has appeared in concert with many orchestras, including the Cleveland Orchestra, Houston Symphony, Pittsburgh Symphony, National Symphony, Atlanta Symphony, Seattle Symphony, Utah Symphony, Minnesota Orchestra, Nashville Symphony, Toronto Symphony, San Diego Symphony, and Hong Kong Philharmonic.
 She was a soloist at the Český Krumlov Music Festival in the Czech Republic.
 In 2011 she performed in the Broadway Ambassadors to Cuba concert during the Festival de Teatro de La Habana.

-Ms. Jenkins’s television credits include 30 Rock, The Practice, Law & Order SVU, The Sopranos, and Law & Order, and she was featured in the live broadcast of The Wiz on NBC.
-She can also be seen in the film Musical Chairs and heard on the film soundtracks for Nine, Chicago, and Legally Blonde 2.
-For more information, visit capathiajenkins.com.
+Her television credits include 30 Rock, The Practice, Law & Order, Law & Order: SVU, and The Sopranos.
+She appears in the 2012 film Musical Chairs and can be heard on the film soundtracks for Nine, Chicago, and Legally Blonde 2.